npm/node-semver/README.md

 -p --include-prerelease
         Always include prerelease versions in range matching

+-s --strict
+        Reject version strings with leading 'v' prefix (throws error if version starts with 'v' or 'V')

 -c --coerce
         Coerce a string into SemVer if possible
         (does not imply --loose)